neiladit/llvm_profiling/README.md

     $ clang -S -emit-llvm -Xclang -disable-O0-optnone foo.c

+The `-Xclang -disable-O0-optnone` flag ensures that Clang will allow later optimizations even when initially compiling without any.

-This will generate `foo.ll` LLVM IR.
+The line above will generate `foo.ll` LLVM IR.
 We'll run our LLVM profiling pass on this IR and generate `foo2.ll` using the line below:

     $ opt -load build/skeleton/libSkeletonPass.* -skeleton -S foo.ll > foo2.ll
 Now that we have the transformed IR we can go ahead and compile and run it using clang: